 Notes: Prices (vertical axis) by period (horizontal axis) are shown for a firm 1, in a static Bertrand market with two firms selling homogeneous goods.
 Hollow circles indicate (chosen) prices for which the W(p) is updated downward.
 Solid circles indicate (chosen) prices for which the W(p) is updated upward.
-The model is parametrized as per figure 2 more profitably undercuts firm 1's original choice of 4.05).
+The model is parametrized as per figure 2

+In iteration 3, after W(p)'s have been updated twice, the rival chooses 3.14.
+Next, in round 10, firm 1 changes its choice to 2.94, just undercutting 3.14.
+This, however, coincides with the rival raising its chosen price to 3.84 (which more profitably undercuts firm 1's original choice of 4.05).
 This combination of chosen prices continues until iteration 15, when firm 1 raises its chosen price to 3.24.
 After one iteration of updates to the rival's W(p), 3.14 becomes the rival's best choice.
 Then, in iteration 17, the cumulative updates of firm one's W(p)'s are such that 2.94 becomes the best price.
 From that point on, a pattern of intermittent undercutting develops until the prices converge.

 This convergence pattern is common, with the influence of initial conditions in early periods leading to a small amount of non-monotonicity, as seen here.

 In panel (b) of figure 3 (the asynchronous updating case) convergence is non-monotonic and slow.
 The prices converge to 8.89 in period 1,645.
-As in the synchronous case, the fact that the initial condition draws are higher than monopoly profits, implies that in early periods, the evaluations fall.
+As in the perfect synchronous case, the fact that the initial condition draws are higher than monopoly profits, implies that in early periods, the evaluations fall.
 That is, when a price p^k is chosen, it generates a lower profit than the $W^k(p)$ associated with p^k , and so $W^k(p^k)$, and in this asynchronous algorithm only $W^k(p^k)$, is adjusted downward.
 Eventually the initial valuation of some other price is higher than the profit earned from the given price, so some other price will be chosen.
 Since only the price that is chosen has its $W^k(p)$ updated, and the second price also starts from a perception which is higher than monopoly profits, it takes quite a few iterations before the chosen price can generate a profit which is higher than the iteration's perception of its value.

-The first time the chosen price generates a profit that is higher than its initial valuation, i.e., $W^k(p^k)$, is in iteration k=1,119.
+The first time the chosen price generates a profit that is higher than its initial valuation, i.e., $W^k(p^k)$, is in iteration k = 1,119.
 This leads to an upward adjustment and a solid black circle in the bottom panel of figure 3.
 As long as the price of the rival is not reduced to match or undercut the price, firm i does not change its price.
-Since at k=1,119 the rival's price is greater than $p^{1,119}$, it obtains no profits and its valuation of its chosen price falls.
-Eventually it chooses a different price which, if equal to or lower than p^1_i , 119, generates positive profits.
-If the rival's new price is lower, firm i's profits go to zero and its evaluation of $p^{1,119}i$ falls.
-However if the rival happens to chose $p^{1,119}i$ both firms earn positive profits.
-If, in addition, at that k, $\pi(p^k, p^k) \ge \max[W^k_i(p), W^k_j(p)]$, the algorithm will have converged to p^k .
+Since at k = 1,119 the rival's price is greater than $p^{1,119}$, it obtains no profits and its valuation of its chosen price falls.
+Eventually it chooses a different price which, if equal to or lower than p_i^1 , 119, generates positive profits.
+If the rival's new price is lower, firm i's profits go to zero and its evaluation of $p_i^{1,119}$ falls.
+However if the rival happens to chose $p_i^{1,119}$ both firms earn positive profits.
+If, in addition, at that k, $\pi(p^k, p^k) \ge \max[W_i^k(p), W_j^k(p)]$, the algorithm will have converged to p^k .